The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re gearing up to send a child to college, the cost can feel overwhelming.
-A home equity line of credit (HELOC) or home equity loan could help pay for it — but before leveraging your equity, you’ll need to balance a number of considerations.
+A home equity line of credit (HELOC) or home equity loan could help pay for it — but before leveraging your home ownership stake in this way, you’ll need to balance a number of considerations.
+Here’s our crash course in the pros and cons of using your home to pay educational bill.

 What is home equity and how can you use it?